 If you post your photos on social media, use #PurpleLightsUK so we can share them with our followers.

-Check out the fantastic photos of buildings, landmarks and venues that have lit up purple for Pancreatic Cancer Awareness Month.
+Take a look at the fantastic photos of buildings, landmarks, home and gardens that have lit up for Pancreatic Cancer Awareness Month 2019.

 If you are planning an event to coincide with your light up, you can also order lots of helpful Pancreatic Cancer Awareness Month materials from the following participating charities: